cloudmesh-community/book/chapters/class/516/week12-REST.md

 1. Change the *cpu* GET method, to work in a operating system invariant way (i.e. use python libraries to determine the CPU name, rather than system calls)

+1. Play around with *py-cpuinfo* library in Ubuntu environment just to get an idea about the information you could retrieve.
+I suggest you spawn an Ubuntu 18.04 container on your local machine for this.

 1. Add a GET method to get cache size of the CPU.
 URL parameter *{level}* should specify the cache level.